Brazil rejects Russia’s Sputnik V coronavirus vaccine, citing safety concerns

-It was not the first time that health authorities have raised concerns about Sputnik V, which was hailed as “safe” and more than 91 percent effective in a peer-reviewed article in The Lancet in February.
+It was not the first time that health authorities have raised concerns about Sputnik V, which was hailed as “safe” and more than 91 percent effective in a peer-reviewed article in the Lancet in February.

-Earlier this month, Slovakia’s pharmaceutical regulator scrapped a batch of Sputnik V doses it said did not share “the same characteristics and properties” as those examined by The Lancet.
+Earlier this month, Slovakia’s pharmaceutical regulator scrapped a batch of Sputnik V doses it said did not share “the same characteristics and properties” as those examined by the Lancet.
 German Chancellor Angela Merkel also said this week that the European Union’s medicines agency had not yet received enough information to approve the vaccine for use inside the bloc.

-The fresh critique Monday from South America’s most populous nation further threatened to undermine Moscow’s attempts to use Sputnik V as a tool of soft power both there and around the globe.
+The fresh critique Monday from South America’s most populous nation further threatened to undermine Moscow’s attempts to use Sputnik V as a tool of soft power there and around the globe.

 The evaluation by Brazilian regulators followed a request from 14 of Brazil’s states to import the doses as the country battled a devastating wave of coronavirus infections.
-Despite the surge, however, the researchers said they could not confidently endorse the shot
+Despite the surge, however, the researchers said they could not confidently endorse the vaccine.

 “Flaws … were identified in all stages of clinical studies,” Anvisa said in its statement, adding that there weren’t “any manufacturing conditions identified that demonstrate that the products are consistently produced and controlled.”